DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/dxOverlay/baseZIndex(zIndex).md

 [note]The base z-index for **Toast** UI components is greater than the value specified by this method by 8000.
 For example, if you pass 2000 to the **baseZIndex** method, the **Toast** base z-index is 10000.

-The method affects the following widgets.
+The method affects the following UI components.

 - [LoadPanel](/api-reference/10%20UI%20Widgets/dxLoadPanel '/Documentation/ApiReference/UI_Widgets/dxLoadPanel/')
 - [Popover](/api-reference/10%20UI%20Widgets/dxPopover '/Documentation/ApiReference/UI_Widgets/dxPopover/')